shuzhao-li-lab/MorPHiC_prlr_cyp19a1_ptn/README.md

 Solution: only one feature per empirical compound is used for differential abundance analysis.
 The feature to be used is selected as follows.
 The feature with the highest SNR ratio in a given empCpd is selected as pressumably it should be the best quantified.
 If no feature has an associated SNR in the feature table, the feature with the lowest mz is selected on the assumption that it is a monoisotopic peak that should have the higest intesnity and a good snr.
 This does greatly reduce the number of features we are considering but more accurately reflects that features do not represent unique compounds.

+- A bonferroni-esque correction on the omnibus p-values is probably over correcting.

+Solution: better to overcorrect than undercorrect here, I will leave this.

+- the term level analysis with the linear model will exaggerate differences between groups.

+Solution: the omnibus results are provided in case someone takes issue with this; however, these differences are real, especially with the aggressive bonferroni-esque correction.
+So we may be leaving less significant things out but that is fine.